-The nature of the right to privacy which may be limited under the Bill relates to communication and information privacy, where cat owners will be required to contribute information about their ownership of the cat to a register and renew this information annually.
+The nature of the right to privacy which may be limited under the Bill relates to communication and information privacy, where cat owners will be required to contribute information about their ownership of the cat to a register and renew this information annually, and unlawful and arbitrary interference with a person's home, where authorised persons may enter a premises to seize a cat.

 Contact information for new owners applying for ownership to be transferred is also required, which is already collected retrospectively under current operational process following a transfer of ownership.
 These provisions are also reflected in consequential amendments to the existing annual dog registration for consistency between the frameworks.

-The main provisions that engage the right to privacy are set out in new sections 84AA, 84AC and 84AE of the Bill, which require information by regulation to be provided upon application to register a cat and recorded by the registrar onto the register, and how the cat owner must confirm or update this information.
+The main provisions that engage the right to privacy relating to communication and information privacy are set out in new sections 84AA, 84AC and 84AE of the Bill, which require information by regulation to be provided upon application to register a cat and recorded by the registrar onto the register, and how the cat owner must confirm or update this information.